ayarotskyi/bachelor_thesis/README.md

 # TODO

-1. Spatial augmentation techniques (flip, scaling, shift, rotation)
-2. Temporal augmentation techniques
+1. Train the last model with checkpoints on third obstacle
+2. Train the last model just on first difficulty one more time
-3. Train the model using combinations of above mentioned approaches
+3. Train new model model on fixed dataset
+4. Create checkpoints for the second difficulty and fine-tune the last model on them

 # Environment setup: